 Physical Examination

-A comprehensive physical examination, including otoscopic examination, audiologic evaluation, and auscultation of the head, neck, and chest, is necessary to rule out possible causes of pulsatile tinnitus.
+A comprehensive physical examination, including otoscopic examination, audiologic evaluation, and auscultation (the action of listening to sounds from the heart, lungs, or other organs, typically with a stethoscope,) of the head, neck, and chest, is necessary to rule out possible causes of pulsatile tinnitus, such as blood vessel disorders.

 Radiographic Imaging Tests